Steven MacLean (footballer): St Johnstone

 MacLean scored a hat-trick in his final appearance for St Johnstone, a 5–1 win against Motherwell on 5 May 2018.

 Heart of Midlothian

 MacLean signed a pre-contract agreement with Hearts in April 2018.
 He joined the Edinburgh club on a two-year contract during the 2018 close season.
 MacLean scored on his debut for Hearts on 18 July 2018 in a 2–1 victory at Cove Rangers in the Scottish League Cup.
-He played in the 2019 Scottish Cup Final, a 2–1 defeat at the hands of Celtic.
+He played in the 2019 Scottish Cup final, a 2–1 defeat at the hands of Celtic.

 Coaching career

 St Johnstone

 MacLean retired at the end of 2019–20 season to become a first-team coach for St Johnstone.
+He became interim manager of St Johnstone in April 2023, following the departure of Callum Davidson.
+An improved run of results meant that Saints avoided relegation in 2022–23, and MacLean then became their manager on a permanent basis.
+MacLean was sacked by St Johnstone on 29 October 2023, after a run of nine games without a win left them bottom of the 2023–24 Scottish Premiership table.

+Queen's Park

+MacLean joined Queen's Park in June 2024 as an assistant to Callum Davidson.
+He had a stint as caretaker manager towards the end of the 2024–25 season, after Davidson was sacked, and he left the club at the end of the season.

 International career

 Although never capped by the senior team, MacLean represented Scotland at various age levels.